 What Is FPHL Hair Loss?

 FPHL, or female pattern hair loss, is the most prevalent form of non-scarring alopecia in women.
-It’s characterized by gradual thinning across the scalp, especially in the central and frontal areas, while the hairline typically remains intact (American Academy of DermatologyPMC+2PMC+2).
+It’s characterized by gradual thinning across the scalp, especially in the central and frontal areas, while the hairline typically remains intact (American Academy of Dermatology, PMC).
 Unlike male-pattern baldness, FPHL usually doesn’t lead to full baldness, but can significantly affect hair volume and confidence(PMC+1).

 What Causes FPHL Hair Loss?